persunde/easyk3s/docs/storage/longhorn.md

 [Longhorn](https://longhorn.io) is a distributed block storage system built for Kubernetes.
 It replicates data across nodes and survives node failures.

+!!! info "Alternative: Use an external object store"
+    Another option is to avoid in-cluster storage altogether and keep all state in an external object store like S3.
+This eliminates the replication problem, but your applications must use an object storage API rather than reading and writing files directly via the native filesystem API.

 ---

 ## Why Longhorn?